ethanvillalovoz/Analyzing-YouTubes-Trending-Page/README.md

     Logistic Regression

-# Repository and Installation setup
+# Repository and Installation Setup

 - All software used to run our Jupyter Notebooks is in Google Colab.
     - You could also open the Jupyter Notebooks within Visual Studio Code with Jupyter Notebook installed on your device; however, we will not cover how to install/set up that method.